seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   from and the one the owner cannot read off the price cells himself. **Measured 19.09:** the table printed stops 12–33 % from entry with nothing to say so, beside a survival of 99 % that was the same fact read backwards.
+- **A row whose coin has a cliff unlock inside the holding window names it at the end of its first line** — «**FET — ЛОНГ · ЖДАТЬ · разлок 28.09 (0.1%)**» — the date and the cliff's share of the supply already released, both from §6a's unlock lane; a `ЛУЧШИЕ СДЕЛКИ` line and a `СОЗРЕВАЕТ` item carry it the same way, a short as well as a long. **It is the one place a cliff below §6a's `UNLOCK_MATERIAL` prints**, and it prints because the owner cannot otherwise tell a cliff the engine read and found small from one it never looked for; it is a size read beside a trade the cliff does not change, not a catalyst item, and carries no source mark (§8). **Measured 25.09, 22:22 Tbilisi:** FET was published long three days before 2.47M FET reached the AGIX migration pool — 0.11 % of released supply, about 0.5 % of one day's FET futures turnover — the owner learned of the cliff elsewhere, and the row was in fact blind to it.
+A cliff at or above `UNLOCK_MATERIAL` never reaches this form: it has already closed the long (§6a).
 - **Two lines under the table name the list's own-trend facts the table cannot hold**, each omitted when empty. `Свой ход сильнее BTC` names every list coin whose `residual7` class is `own` — production's function, executed on the coin's row and on `btc`, both re-expressed at